sandialabs/seat-qgis-plugin/docs/src/modules/velocity.rst

   - NetCDF files: model output with 1) baseline runs; 2) devices present runs.
   - \*Receptor file (GeoTIFF or CSV): Contains critical velocity values (e.g., a critical velocity for larval transport).
   - \*Model Probability Condition file (CSV): Used to weight different run scenarios.
-  - \*Risk layer file (GeoTIFF): Contains spatial classifications, used to evaluate the impact of the devices on the environment.
+  - \*Area of Interest file (GeoTIFF): Contains spatial classifications, used to evaluate the impact of the devices on the environment.

   \* Optional input files